 Where updated is the date the website was updated and cited the last date the authors visited the website.
 Please make sure to remove the brackets () when replacing the information.
 It should read:

 - World Health Organization.
 The Global Health Observatory.
 Psychiatrists working in mental health sector (per 100,000).
 Available from: https://www.who.int/data/gho/data/indicators/indicator-details/GHO/psychiatrists-working-in-mental-health-sector-(per-100-000).
 Last updated Mar 11, 2020; cited Mar 26, 2020.

 Further information about references, tables, and figures, can be found in the Appendix of these norms for authors.

 General Instructions for All Types of Articles

-Authors must submit the manuscript using the Articles Template, available at their corresponding type below.
+Authors must submit the manuscript using the Articles Template.
 The editorial process of a submitted manuscript will not start if the manuscript is not in this format.

 - All names of bacteria or other names in Latin should be in italic.